Vitamin C provides multiple health benefits, including playing a key role in supporting a healthy immune system†

 But it’s also important to know that additional benefits of Vitamin C during pregnancy exist, too.
 As mentioned above, the body needs Vitamin C to produce collagen—a part of skin, blood vessels, tendons, and bone.
 Vitamin C is also an antioxidant that helps neutralize free radicals before they can damage cells.
 Finally, pregnant women need significantly more Iron during pregnancy as their blood volume increases.3 Additionally, Vitamin C improves the absorption of Iron from plant-based foods.2,†

-Typically, women take prenatal vitamins both before and during pregnancy, because they’re specially formulated to support the development of baby’s brain, nervous system, and eyes.† Among the many important nutrients, these prenatal vitamins typically contain the Recommended Dietary Allowance (RDA) of Vitamin C for pregnant women.
+Typically, women take prenatal multivitamins both before and during pregnancy, because they’re specially formulated to support the development of baby’s brain, nervous system, and eyes.† Among the many important nutrients, these prenatal multis typically contain the Recommended Dietary Allowance (RDA) of Vitamin C for pregnant women.
 While healthy women need 75 mg of Vitamin C each day, pregnant women require 85 mg of Vitamin C each day, and breastfeeding women need 120 mg per day.2

 As a general rule of thumb, pregnant women should avoid taking more than twice the recommended dietary allowances of vitamins and minerals.4

 So, Vitamin C during pregnancy is certainly safe and beneficial for both mom and baby, as long the dosage remains within recommended daily levels.

 Vitamin C delivers a variety of health benefits, such as supporting a healthy immune system, but it also provides additional pregnancy-related benefits, too.
 It is safe to take Vitamin C while pregnant, and it’s necessary for both mom-to-be and developing baby.
 If you are pregnant, eating a healthy, balanced diet, and taking prenatal vitamins, you’re likely getting all the Vitamin C you need each day.
 As always, you should check with your healthcare provider before taking any medications, vitamins, or herbal supplements during pregnancy.†